The Blessed One outlines two sequential teachings of the Dhamma: first, see harm as harm; second, become dispassionate and detached from it.

 dukkhassantaṁ karissathā”ti.

-and become disenchanted with it;
+and become dispassionate toward it;

-you will bring an end of |suffering::mild suffering, intense suffering, discomfort, pain, disease, unpleasantness, stress, discontentment, dissatisfaction [dukkhassa]|.”
+you will make an end of |suffering::mild suffering, intense suffering, discomfort, pain, disease, unpleasantness, stress, discontentment, dissatisfaction [dukkhassa]|.”

 Ayampi attho vutto bhagavatā, iti me sutanti.